ReScience/ReScience-submission/article/Larisch-2019.md

-Our reimplementation of voltage based STDP learning rule from @Clopath2010 is able to reproduce the experimental data and the emergence connectivity structures proposed in the original paper as well as the emergent of orientation selective receptive fields, like those in the primary visual cortex (V1).
+Our reimplementation of voltage based STDP learning rule from @Clopath2010 is able to reproduce the experimental data and the emergence connectivity structures proposed in the original paper as well as the emergence of orientation selective receptive fields, like those in the primary visual cortex (V1).
 In comparison to the graphs in the original publication, our reimplementation shows little differences in the curve shapes in the
 STDP window (Fig. \ref{Fig_exp}-middle), the weight change as a function of the pair-repetition frequency (Fig. \ref{Fig_exp}-left) and for the weight change as a function of the burst frequency of the postsynaptic neuron (Fig. \ref{Fig_burst}-upper-right).
 However, the curves show the same tendency as in the original publication.

-The description of the learning rule in the original publication comprises enough details to understand the different components and their interaction.
+The description of the learning rule in the original publication contained enough details to understand the different components and their interaction.
 However, two main components of the learning rule have not been described adequately to allow a direct reimplementation: the 'resolution trick' of the membrane potential after spike emission, and the equation for the homeostatic mechanism ($\bar{\bar{u}}$).
-The emergent of stable weights with high and low values depends on a functional homeostatic mechanism, as mentioned in the original publication [@Clopath2010].
-But the formula to calculate the homeostatic variable $\bar{\bar{u}}$ is not described in the publication.
+The emergence of stable weights with high and low values depends on a functional homeostatic mechanism, as mentioned in the original publication [@Clopath2010], but the formula to calculate the homeostatic variable $\bar{\bar{u}}$ is not described in the publication.
-The dependency of $\bar{\bar{u}}$ on the homeostatic mechanism is necessary to implement the right behavior of the membrane potential.
 Because of this, the reimplementation has greatly benefited from the release of the source code on modelDB, where the correct behavior of the neuron and the homeostatic mechanism is written.
-Furthermore, initial weight values are not given in the original publication, this complicates the reproduction of the experiments.
+Furthermore, initial weight values are not given in the original publication,  complicating the reproduction of the experiments.
 Initial weights for the experiments can be found in the corresponding python files.
-Please note that the weights can change from task to task to achieve the proportional values for the figures.
+Note that the weights can change from task to task to achieve the proportional values for the figures.

 ANNarchy as a framework makes it easy to define a neuron model and learning rule to set up a network.
-Despite of this advance, the calculation order of the equations is controlled by ANNarchy and can lead to a slightly different behavior and little differences in the results.
+However, the calculation order of the equations is controlled by ANNarchy and can lead to a slightly different behavior and little differences in the results.
-Furthermore, the change of some parameters for most tasks was necessary.
-But this seems to be a regular problem in reimplementing models [@Brette2007].
+Furthermore, the change of some parameters for most tasks was necessary, but this seems to be a common problem in reimplementing models [@Brette2007].

 ## Acknowledgment